ibm-cloud-docs/containers/cs_tutorials.md

 1. Log in to the {{site.data.keyword.Bluemix_notm}} CLI by using your {{site.data.keyword.Bluemix_notm}} credentials, when prompted.

     ```
-    bx login -a api.eu-gb.bluemix.net
+    bx login [--sso] -a api.eu-gb.bluemix.net
     ```
     {: pre}

-    To specify a {{site.data.keyword.Bluemix_notm}} region, include the [API endpoint](cs_regions.html#bluemix_regions).
-The {{site.data.keyword.Bluemix_notm}} region that you log in to determines the region where you can create your Kubernetes clusters, including the available data centers.
-If you do not specify a region, you are automatically logged in to the region that is closest to you.

-    **Note:** If you have a federated ID, use `bx login --sso` to log in to the {{site.data.keyword.Bluemix_notm}} CLI.
+    **Note:** If you have a federated ID, use the `--sso` flag to log in.
 Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
-You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

 2. Set up your own private image repository in {{site.data.keyword.registryshort_notm}} to securely store and share Docker images with all cluster users.
 A private image repository in {{site.data.keyword.Bluemix_notm}} is identified by a namespace.
 The namespace is used to create a unique URL to your image repository that developers can use to access private Docker images.
-You can create multiple namespaces in your account to group and organize your images.
-For example, you can create a namespace for every department, environment, or app.

     In this example, the PR firm wants to create only one image repository in {{site.data.keyword.registryshort_notm}}, so they choose _pr_firm_ as their namespace to group all images in their account.
 Replace _&lt;your_namespace&gt;_ with a namespace of your choice and not something that is related to the tutorial.